Skip to main content

 The Common Vulnerability Scoring System (CVSS) is an open framework for communicating the characteristics and severity of software vulnerabilities.

-CVSS provides a way to capture the principal characteristics of a vulnerability and produce a numerical score reflecting its severity.
-The numerical score is then translated into a user-friendly severity rating (i.e. low, medium, high, and critical) to help organisations properly assess and prioritize their vulnerability management processes.
+CVSS provides a way to capture the characteristics of a vulnerability and produce a numerical score reflecting its severity.
+The numerical score is then translated into a user-friendly severity rating (i.e. low, medium, high, and critical) to help organisations properly assess and prioritise vulnerabilities.

-CVSS is owned and managed by FIRST.Org, Inc. (FIRST), a US-based non-profit organization, whose mission is to help computer security incident response teams across the world.
+CVSS is owned and managed by FIRST.Org, Inc. (FIRST), a US-based not-for-profit organisation, whose mission is to help computer security incident response teams across the world.

-At Defense.com, we use CVSS scores to provide feedback in our Pen Test and Vulnerability Scan Reports.
+At Defense.com, we use CVSS scores to provide feedback in our Penetration Test and Vulnerability Scan Reports.

 Below is a breakdown of the level of risk each numerical CVSS score relates to.